drshahizan/special-topic-data-engineering/project/proposal/DataSphere/Proposal_DataSphere.md

 ## 📖: Executive Summary
 To comprehend the feelings, thoughts, and attitudes that individuals have towards a certain subject, good, service, or brand, sentiment analysis is a technique that involves mining and analysing huge volumes of data.
 It is an effective tool that may be utilised to understand consumer behaviour, forecast trends, and guide corporate decisions.
-Sentiment analysis is a cutting-edge field that effectively classifies and interprets the sentiment of text, speech, and video data by utilising cutting-edge technology like machine learning and natural language processing.Sentiment analysis is being used by businesses to track consumer feedback, social media trends, brand reputation, and enhance the overall customer experience.
+Sentiment analysis is a cutting-edge field that effectively classifies and interprets the sentiment of text, speech, and video data by utilising cutting-edge technology like machine learning and natural language processing.
+Sentiment analysis is being used by businesses to track consumer feedback, social media trends, brand reputation, and enhance the overall customer experience.
 Despite its many advantages, sentiment analysis has certain drawbacks, such as the potential for bias, the difficulty of deciphering sarcasm, and the problem of maintaining accuracy across diverse languages and cultures.
 Sentiment analysis will be a crucial tool for companies looking to stay on the cutting edge of customer knowledge and requirements fulfilment as technology develops.

 ## 🖼️: Background
 Menu Rahmah is a government initiative in Malaysia that aims to provide affordable meals to Malaysians, particularly those affected by the COVID-19 pandemic.
 Participating restaurants and food establishments are incentivized to offer meals priced under RM5 to help alleviate the cost of living for Malaysians.
 This program is part of the National Economic Recovery Plan (PENJANA) launched in 2020 in response to the economic impact of the COVID-19 pandemic.